-Yes, the stores are already filled with back-to-school supplies, but we refuse to let go of summer.
-There are plenty of days left for fun in the sun!
-If you agree, our super cute Mesh Beach Bags are perfect for all the warm weather adventures yet to come.
+Our super cute Mesh Beach Bags are perfect for all your warm weather adventures.
 The mesh body lets sand and dirt sift out while at the same time allowing air to flow in and help dry out suits and towels.
 We used Dritz® Iron-on Letters to personalize our bags.
 Professional Dritz® hardware adds the functionality with an interior snapped pocket and detachable cross body strap.

 If you’re happy and you know it, show it!
 Vibrant fabric accents look great against the bright color of the mesh and the gleaming nickel hardware.
 You might just outshine the sunshine!

 With an adjustable strap, you can choose to wear the bag cross body or shorten all the way and simply sling it over one shoulder.
 The strap can even be removed completely if you’d like a grab-and-go sack or want to roll up the bag for travel or storage.

 An interior pocket hangs free from the top accent band and features a snap flap so you can secure smaller, loose items.
 We provide both a free pattern as well as all the step-by-step instructions to create this unique pocket style.

 Set-in side panels give the bag its dimension.
 They’re sewn seam-out with the seam allowances covered by the bright bias binding.
 This leaves the inside of the bag completely smooth without any of the scratchy edges that can sometimes be a problem when working with mesh.

 We used a name, a monogram, and a descriptive word to decorate our three bag samples.
 The block letters in a classic flocked black stand out wonderfully against the colorful accent bands.
 Dritz® Iron-on Letters are easy to use and each sheet has multiples of the most common letters so it’s easy to spell out your favorite option.